Default schema¶

 can be used to provide feedback to the API consumer about invalid mutation input.

-field is handy when, for example, we’re inserting a Label
+The path field is handy when, for example, we’re inserting a Label and

 us to know where exactly the error happened.